Bilal-Anarwala/NessusOnAWS/README.md

 Set-NetFirewallProfile -Profile Domain,Public,Private -Enabled True
 ```
 ## Update Software
-- Manually download and install the latest versions of software like Google Chrome and Zoom from their official websites.
+- Manually download and install the latest versions of software like Google Chrome and Zoom from their official websites as well as utilize Windows Update to fetch the latest KB's.

 ### Conclusion